-The government has inaugurated the National Construction Authority (NCA) mandated to regulate and bring sanity in the local construction industry.
+The government has inaugurated the National Construction Authority (NCA) mandated to regulate and bring sanity in the Kenyan construction industry.

 The Authority, whose board will be chaired by Ken Onditi, will be in charge of registering (and de-registering) contractors after rigorous scrutiny to ensure only competent contractors are allowed to carry out any construction work in the country.

 “We will come up with regulations to govern the industry and get rid of errant contractors and malpractices that have led to collapsing buildings,” Onditi said adding that NCA will start its operation by creating awareness to all stakeholders about its mandate in the industry.